OM System OM-3: I tried my older Olympus FL14 flash on my OM-3. It seems like a perfect match both functionally and aesthetically.

 Olympus E-410 with 14 - 42mm Kit lens - ISO100, F9.0, 1/250 - Enhanced Raw converted with its analog feel in Workspace.

 What is the difference between my information and the "size and capture" theory?
 Folks, I also use a simplified version of the camera's technical complexities.
 Why is my information different from the "size and capture" theory?
-My information was carefully developed and used over 2 years, and the theoretical fundamentals stayed the same.
-This makes it possible to consistently explain digital cameras or any new developments.
-For example, the Panasonic S5 and Sony A7 III are 24MP cameras with similar optical characteristics like Field of View and Bokeh.
+My information was designed and developed over a 2 year period, while the theoretical fundamentals stayed consistent.
+This makes it possible to objectively explain digital cameras or any new developments.
+For example, the Panasonic S5 and Sony A7 III are both 24MP cameras with similar optical characteristics like Field of View and Bokeh.

-Their technical characteristics are, however, unique to each of these 2 cameras.
-This explains the differences in sensor saturation, dynamic range, and image noise between the S5 and the A7 III.
-The "size and capture" theory claims the Optical and Technical characteristics are identical for similar sensor sizes.
-For example, most camera reviewers claim crop sensors have a lower dynamic range than full-frame sensors because they capture less light (size and capture theory).
+The technical characteristics, however, are unique for each of these 2 cameras.
+This explains the differences between the sensor's saturation, dynamic range, and noise of the S5 and the A7 III.
+The "size and capture" theory claims that the Optical and Technical characteristics are the same for identical sensor sizes.
+For example, social media experts claim crop sensors have more noise or less dynamic range than full-frame sensors because crop sensors capture less light (size and capture theory).
+What they won't say is the sensor's image circle determines how much "light" the sensor receives. (optical differences) Both crop and full-frame sensors have a full view of the scene.

 The camera's ability to capture a scene is a function of design and NOT size...